Monday, May 16, 2016

 Commercial Reception

 However, the album spent six months in the top 10 in the UK.
 WK “The Rolling Stones took out an ad in the British music papers urging everybody to buy it” SS and The Who’s Keith Moon promoted the album as well.
 JF-111 “The Beatles adored it” SS – “John Lennon and Paul McCartney…were both inspired to expand their songwriting and recording skills.”
-AD McCartney has said it is his favorite album.
-NRR The Beatles’ producer George Martin said, “Without Pet Sounds, Sgt.
+AD McCartney has said it is his favorite album NRR and that it inspired Sgt.
+Pepper’s.
+VB The Beatles’ producer George Martin confirmed the latter, saying that “Without Pet Sounds, Sgt.
 Pepper wouldn’t have happened.”
 JF-110

 Influence on Rock Music

-Pet Sounds did more than just influence the Beatles, though.
-It was “the precursor to the rock album as an art form.”
-SP “The complex, underlying track that cements each song provides plenty of opportunity to hear things you don’t normally hear on a rock album.”
+“The unique recording style, the combinations of sounds [and] the deeply personal lyrics” JC “changed the rules of rock & roll.”
+CDU “The complex, underlying track that cements each song provides plenty of opportunity to hear things you don’t normally hear on a rock album.”
 JC Pet Sounds marked “the first time a group departed from the usual small-ensemble electric rock band format for a whole LP.”
 WK In regards to the detailed orchestral influence of the album, arranger Paul Pertens said, it “is not that Brian was trying to introduce classical music into rock & roll.
 Rather, he was trying to get classical musicians to play like rock musicians.”
 WK

 Composer/journalist Frank Oteri called the album “a clear precedent” to album-oriented rock and progressive rock.
 WK Author Bill Martin saw the Beach Boys and Beatles as transforming rock from dance music into a genre for listening to.
 WK The album also introduced elements of psychedelic music, thanks to the eclectic mix of instruments and Brian’s experimentation with LSD.
 WK